gracealonge83-coder/qubwatch/docs/PROJECT-OVERVIEW.md

 Traditional business records may show what happened without helping the owner understand what deserves attention.

-QubWatch aims to help solve this problem by continuously analysing business activity and bringing unusual patterns to the owner's attention.
+QubWatch aims to help solve this problem by continuously analysing business activities and bringing unusual patterns to the owner's attention.

 ## 2. The Goal